microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 Each level adds:

-+1d6 to Hit Points, +1 to all attack rolls, +1 to all skills.
++1d6 to Hit Points, +1 to all skills.
 If the level divides by three (ex: level 3,6,9,etc.) add 1 point to STR, DEX or MIND.
+At levels 5, 10, 15, and 20, add +1 to a skill of your choice.

 Fighters gain +1 to their attack and damage rolls at levels 5,10,15,etc.